mozilla/sep315/labs/02-exploration-and-alert-authoring.md

 _Note:_ that these classes must have unique names inside of the same lambda function.
 The names should be descriptive of what you are attempting to alert on.

-For example if you wanted to generate an alert every time there was a console login you might write a class that looks like:
+For example if you wanted to generate an alert every time there was an ssh console login (_not aws console_) you might write a class that looks like:

 ```python
 class AlertMyFirstAlert(AlertTask):